POSTPARTUM GARDEN installation view, 2024, London, United Kingdom.

 Komorebi, 2019 / 2023

-In Komorebi, Aldo van den Broek questions the censorship of sexual expression within modern Japanese culture.
-What boundaries exist between visibility and obscurity, and how does this contrast with more liberated Western perspectives?
-Using komorebi—light filtering through leaves—as a metaphor, he navigates this tension.
+In Komorebi, Aldo van den Broek examines the censorship of sexual expression within modern Japanese culture, juxtaposing it with more liberated Western perspectives.
+“A culture that worships cherry blossoms but censors desire—it’s a cemetery dressed as a garden,” van den Broek reflects.
+Using komorebi—light filtering through leaves—as a metaphor, he navigates the tension between visibility and repression, beauty and control.

 Architecture, color, shunga and sakura research, Japan.